nguyenvuminhh/cell-sense/docs/project_plan.md

 2. Set up a simple FastAPI backend that can receive requests from the frontend, process them.
 3. Integrate a LLM provider (Google Gemini) into the backend to handle natural language processing and formula generation.
 4. Implement user management and chat management using PostgreSQL database.
-5. Implement authorization and authentication (RBAC or Linux model) for secure access to the backend.
-Implement user tiers.
+5. Implement authorization and authentication for secure access to the backend.
+6. Implement user tiers.
 Free user can use system's API key with limited usage and models, while paid user can use their own API key with no limit regarding usage or model.
-6. Implement chat session management and attach history to LLM requests for better context.
+7. Implement chat session management and attach history to LLM requests for better context.
-7. Integrate additional LLM providers (OpenAI ChatGPT, Anthropic Claude), and allow user to input their own API keys.
+8. Integrate additional LLM providers (OpenAI ChatGPT, Anthropic Claude), and allow user to input their own API keys.
-8. Do prompt engineering to improve the quality of generated formulas.
+9. Do prompt engineering to improve the quality of generated formulas.
-9. Polishing the frontend, with better error display, loading effects, etc. Allow user to reject changes suggested by the AI assistant.
+10. Polishing the frontend, with better error display, loading effects, etc. Allow user to reject changes suggested by the AI assistant.
-10. Testing and debugging the entire system to ensure reliability and performance.

 More tasks/features may be added as the project progresses.

 ### Logistics Tasks